Aseismic slip across the EQ cycle

 Seismogeodetic exploration of the EQ Preparation Phase

-The mechanisms leading to EQs remain debated between the cascade and preslip models.
-The first proposes that a cascading sequence of foreshocks triggers the mainshock by stress transfer.
-The second suggests that a slow aseismic slip accelerates and degenerates into a large EQ.
-During my career, I have been interested in using seismogeodesy to evaluate the significance of aseismic slip in such a debate.
+The mechanisms leading to earthquakes (EQs) are still debated, notably between cascade and preslip models.
+In the cascade model, a sequence of foreshocks progressively triggers the mainshock through stress transfer, whereas the preslip model proposes that a slow aseismic slip accelerates and ultimately transitions into dynamic rupture.
+Throughout my Ph.D. and postdoctoral research, I have been particularly interested in using seismogeodesy to evaluate the role of aseismic slip in this debate.

-For instance, by studying the Mw 8.1 Iquique EQ in northern Chile, we have detected a westward acceleration lasting eight months before the mainshock and an 80% aseismic compared with seismological data.
-Two weeks before the mainshock, a Mw 6.7 EQ occurred, and a large transient was detected by GNSS (35% aseismic).
-We got similar results for the Mw 6.9 Valparaiso EQ (Central Chile), where we investigated the impact of seismic and aseismic slip during the preparation phase, accounting for uncertainties in the observations and models.
-GNSS observations show a westward motion starting three days before the mainshock.
-By comparing with seismological data, we estimate that 51% of the displacement measured by GNSS data originates from aseismic slip on the megathrust.
-Such observations confirm that aseismic slip on the subduction interface plays an essential role in the EQ preparation phase.
+By studying the Mw 8.1 Iquique earthquake in northern Chile, we detected a westward acceleration lasting about eight months prior to the mainshock, with nearly 80% of the deformation being aseismic when compared with seismological estimates.
+Two weeks before the mainshock, a Mw 6.7 earthquake occurred, accompanied by a large GNSS-detected transient, still dominated by aseismic slip (about 35%).
+Similar behavior was observed for the Mw 6.9 Valparaíso earthquake in central Chile.
+There, GNSS data revealed a westward motion starting three days before the mainshock.
+By jointly analyzing geodetic and seismological data and accounting for observational and modeling uncertainties, we estimated that about 51% of the measured displacement originated from aseismic slip on the megathrust.
+These observations consistently indicate that aseismic slip on the subduction interface plays a key role during the earthquake preparation phase.

 Slab role in the EQ Triggering and Preparation Phase